manuelbieh/react-book/basics/jsx-an-introduction.md

 You can usually just put your JSX in parentheses without problem.
 Many people actually prefer this practice as all JSX is uniformly treated the same way, but only multi-line JSX actually requires parentheses.

-If an **expression** instead of a **string** should be used inside our props \(as in the example "Ternary Operator as a value of a prop"\), we should use curly braces \("{" and "}"\).
+If an **expression** instead of a **string** should be used inside our props \(as in the example "Ternary Operator as a value of a prop"\), we should use braces \("{" and "}"\).
 These indicate to React that an expression is contained within them as opposed to a plain string which would be indicated by single or double quotes.

 {% hint style="warning" %}
-For each object, **two** opening and closing curly braces need to be used.
-The outer braces introduce the expression whereas the inner ones represent the curly braces of the object contained within.
+For each object, **two** opening and closing braces need to be used.
+The outer braces introduce the expression whereas the inner ones represent the braces of the object contained within.

 `<User data={{ name: 'Manuel', location: 'Berlin' }} />`

-Similarly, array literals also need to be included within a set of curly braces.
+Similarly, array literals also need to be included within a set of braces.
 The outer one representing the expression and the inner brackets denoting the array.

 `<List items={[1, 2, 3, 4, 5]} />`
 {% endhint %}